 There are 19,261 persons with a disability registered with the Commission and 14,827 of these have a physical impairment.
 Yet physical accessibility remains a major obstacle in Malta.

-Just last summer, the Accessibility Standards for all in a Built Environment Regulations were formally announced.
+The Accessibility Standards for all in a Built Environment Regulations were formally announced in August of 2019.
 The standards used to be a Maltese National Standard adopted by the Malta Competition and Consumer Affairs Authority which came into effect upon publication of a notice on 10 April 2015, but are now directly transposed into Maltese law.

 Meanwhile, the Malta Business Disability Forum, a platform chaired by the CRPD and composed of representatives from the disability, employment and civil society sectors, has been discussing the reports and will shortly present proposals on how to increase the physical accessibility of businesses.